 - false report of emergency;

 - acts that if proven, would be a violation of criminal law.

 Any University member who has been a victim of prohibited conduct, witnessed prohibited conduct or been affected by prohibited conduct can initiate charges under the Code by contacting the University's Student Conduct Officer at 577-1010 or firstname.lastname@example.org.
 People with specific questions regarding prohibited conduct, disciplinary sanctions or the Code's procedures at Wayne State University should can contact the Student Conduct Officer at 577-1010.

-Several years ago WSU created a team of administrators to meet regularly and discuss student behavior issues, especially those involving threatening behavior.
-This Team - the Student Update Information Team - is known as SUIT.
-SUIT regularly serves as a threat assessment and early intervention team and assists the University in responding early and in a coordinated way to potential behavioral concerns.
+Wayne State has a Behavorial Intervention Team that meets regularly to discuss student behavior issues, especially those involving threatening behavior.
+This Team does threat assessments and early intervention, pursuant to best practices, and assists the University in responding early and in a coordinated way to potential behavioral concerns.

 Dean of Students (Chairperson)

 Associate Dean of Students and Student Conduct Officer

 Member of the Office of the General Counsel

 Member of Crime Prevention Section of the WSU Police Department

 If you have any concerns about student behavior issues, especially those involving any type of threatening behavior, please bring it to the immediate attention of Lt.
 Dave Scott of the Wayne State Police at 577-6064 or email@example.com and/or the Chairperson of SUIT, Dean David Strauss at 577-1010 or firstname.lastname@example.org.
 If you are dealing with an emergency situation, immediately call the Wayne State Police at 577-2222.